YTD Meaning for Individuals and Small Businesses

 For Individuals: What Does YTD Mean on a Paystub?

-The most frequent place a regular Joe or Jill sees “YTD” is on their paystubs.
-YTD net pay, taxes, deductions, employer contributions; the list is typically as long as the paystub itself.
+The most frequent place a regular Joe or Jill sees “YTD” is on their pay stubs.
+Some might ask what is the YTD amount?
+YTD amount is the net pay, taxes, deductions, employer contributions; the list is typically as long as the paystub itself.
 What is YTD in salary?
 It shows not just what you earned or paid that period, but what you’ve earned, paid, or contributed from the start of the year up until now.

 This is useful from a goal-setting perspective.
 If you work in sales and you have a goal of earning $25,000 of commission in a given year, your paystub’s year to date column will allow you to see how much you have earned up to that point.
 Are you six months in but are less than halfway to your earnings goal?
 Better pick up the pace.
 Three months in and you’re way ahead of schedule?
 Consider readjusting your goal to something more challenging.